 po files being updated from

-pot, you need to do it on
+pot, you need to do it yourself.

-Basic set of language definitions is included within Weblate and Translate-toolkit.
+The basic set of language definitions is included within Weblate and Translate-toolkit.
 This covers more than 150 languages and includes information about used plural forms or text direction.

 Weblate supports this, however it needs the data to show the difference.